Qile0317/einops/README.md

 ## Tutorials (Python version)

 > These links are for the python version, but the R api is essentially identical.
-However, a ***MAJOR CAVEAT*** is that R's base::arrays are column-major, while Python's multidimensional arrays are row-major.
-This is reflected in their respective indexing operations.

 Tutorials are the most convenient way to see `einops` in action